S. Kevin McCormick (he/him/his)

 If there is any metric by which I measure my teaching success, it is in expression on peoples’ faces when they make these meaningful connections, be they students in a biology class, or individuals attending a science outreach event, which always fill me with a sense of accomplishment and joy.

 However, I didn't take the easy path.
 I struggled in high school and eventually dropped out and thought I would never come back to my dream.
-After dealing with my own struggles I eventually returned to academia when I was 25 first with a GED, then an Associates Degree from a community college, then a Bachelors of Science from university, followed by my PhD.
+After dealing with my own struggles I eventually returned to academia when I was 25, first with a GED, then an Associate’s Degree from a community college, then a Bachelor’s of Science from university, followed by my PhD from MSU, and a post-doctoral position focused on education.

 Some of my best moments since have been helping others that have also needed to travel non-traditional paths in their educational careers by sharing my experiences, and showing them that no matter their history they belong and can succeed.